Jun 28, 2023 - Ancestry

 23andMe’s Ancestry Composition report is a living analysis that improves as we add new reference data.
 Underlying our Ancestry reports are powerful algorithms and analytical tools developed by 23andMe population geneticists and engineers to offer our customers more insights into their ancestral origins.

-Over the last few years, we’ve updated results to allow our customers to see more detail about their connections to specific geographic regions that also correspond to Indigenous populations that are there.
+Over the last few years, we’ve updated results to allow our customers to see more detail about their connections to specific geographic regions that correspond to Indigenous populations.

-While 23andMe customers may already see evidence of recent ancestry within the nations that are part of Central America, this update connects individuals to more specific Genetic Groups offering potentially more details about their ancestral origins.
+While 23andMe customers may already see evidence of recent ancestry within the nations of Central America, this update connects individuals to more specific Genetic Groups, potentially offering more details about their ancestral origins.
 The Genetic Groups that are part of this update are also more reflective of the distinct regional populations and customers’ ancestry.

 Regions in Central America covered in this update

-23andMe’s new update for Indigenous Central American ancestry looks at 18 different regions within six different nations.
+23andMe’s new update for Indigenous Central American ancestry looks at 18 different areas within six nations.

-The new Indigenous Central American Genetic Groups correspond to shared Indigenous American ancestry within these geographic regions.
-For instance, the Northwestern Guatemalan Highlands includes people who speak Mayan languages that include Akateko, Jakalteko, Q’anjob’al, K’iche’ (Qatzijob?al), and Q’eqchi’.
-In the south, Coclé and West Central Panama region was part of the archaeological cultural area known as Gran Coclé, and home to the Coclé culture.
+The new Indigenous Central American Genetic Groups correspond to shared Indigenous American ancestry within these regions.
+For instance, the Northwestern Guatemalan Highlands includes people who speak Mayan languages, including Akateko, Jakalteko, Q’anjob’al, K’iche’ (Qatzijob al), and Q’eqchi’.
+In the south, the Coclé and West Central Panama region was part of the archaeological cultural area known as Gran Coclé, which is home to the Coclé culture.

 Below are the lists of Genetic Groups 23andMe has added as part of this update.